bastings/nlp1-2017-projects/lm/README.md

 # Neural Language Modeling

+## Report requirements

+As a final product, you will be asked to write a report with your findings, which should at least contain:

+- A background section, in which you explain what is language modelling, what kind of language models you studied, and what is the problem you focus on.
+To write this background section, you can use the suggested papers, but also add papers;
+- A summary of the relevant literature
+    - A description of your replication;
+- A formal discription of your model(s) and changes/improvements you made compared to the literature
+- Analysis of your results
+- A conclusion

 ## Notes after 9 nov lab

  - You can find the PyTorch code example, with the Neural n-gram LM, here: http://pytorch.org/tutorials/beginner/nlp/word_embeddings_tutorial.html